Programs and Services

 Writing circles, reading groups, and other faculty working groups have all found the Faculty Center to be an effective space for collaboration.
 F&M faculty members are encouraged to contact us to reserve time in the Faculty Center and take full advantage of all the resources and ammenties we have to offer!

 New Faculty Orientation

 Our newest faculty colleagues at Franklin & Marshall College, both visitors and tenure track, meet together at a day long Orientation session near the end of August before classes begin.
-Faculty are introduced and welcomed by President Porterfield, the Provost, Associate Deans and Faculty Center staff.
+Faculty are introduced and welcomed by our President, Provost, Associate Deans and Faculty Center staff.
 The event is shaped by our sense that faculty at Franklin & Marshall College have joined a distinguished profession and are now part of the Academy; the community of scholars that reaches back through history and values the life of the mind.
 The day's focus is to give incoming faculty a sense of the Franklin & Marshall College culture, concrete information to help them get off to a strong start in the classroom, and faces to go with names of college administrators and staff they will need or want to interact with throughout the coming year.
-This event includes a lunch where faculty can get to know each other and begin to build ties as a professional cohort.
+This event includes lunch and an afternoon social hour where faculty can get to know each other and begin to build ties as a professional cohort.

 New Faculty Orientation at Franklin & Marshall College is a very important aspect of our year-long welcome to our new colleagues.
 Each session is thoughtfully designed to provide useful, concrete, and timely information to assist faculty in their teaching and scholarly pursuits.
 Throughout the year, the sessions convey a sense of what it means to be on the faculty at a liberal arts college in terms of our highest goals and loftiest ambitions, for ourselves, for our students, and for the institution.